-Unfortunately, many people aren't sure how to take charge of this process, letting chance factors such as a convenient job offer from a friend determine the focus of their career.
-As a result, the majority of workers are less than satisfied with their employment.
+Your career choice has far-reaching implications for your happiness, health, and financial status.
+But many people aren't sure how to take charge of this process.
+As a result, they let chance factors such as a convenient job offer from a friend determine the focus of their career.

 Taking stock of your interests, career values, skills, and personality traits can help you formulate your own criteria for a desirable career.

-Creating a comprehensive assessment like this is a solid foundation that you can use to hone in on what type of career fits your personal interests and professional strengths.
+Creating a comprehensive inventory like this is a solid foundation that you can use to hone in on what type of career fits your personal interests and professional strengths.

-Take Jane, a recent graduate who was struggling to visualize a career path that suited her.
+Jane, a recent graduate, struggled to visualize a career path that suited her.
 Jane reflected on her role as the social chair for her sorority and remembered that she coordinated some of the best parties, pledge activities, and fundraisers in the history of the organization.
 She really enjoyed leading a team of her peers, coming up with themes for events, organizing the logistics, and promoting the events.

 As Jane conducted her self-assessment, she listed leadership skills, event planning, promotional ability, creativity, and detail orientation as key interests and skills in her personal profile.
 She also noted that her outgoing personality made her very comfortable in highly interactive roles.

-You can also review websites that list a variety of job titles in order to build a hit list of career possibilities.
-Once you have some general sectors in mind, you can review top jobs in those categories, or you can search online by keywords like "careers in health care," for example, or whatever field you are interested in.
-Try to identify ten careers about which you are sufficiently curious to spend some time conducting further research.
+- Search online by keywords like "careers in health care," for example, or whatever field you are interested in.
+Try to identify 10 careers about which you are sufficiently curious to spend some time conducting further research.

 John had no idea what fields might be of interest to him.
 He started looking at the Occupational Outlook Handbook and found himself gravitating towards healthcare careers.
 He searched the internet for top healthcare careers and found a bunch of sites listing options.

-John drew off these lists to fill out seven of the ten occupations on his brainstorming list: Nurse Practitioner, Physician's Assistant, Ultrasound Technician, Respiratory Therapist, Physical Therapist, Dental Hygienist, Occupational Therapist, and Nutritionist.
+John drew off these lists to fill out seven of the 10 occupations on his brainstorming list: nurse practitioner, physician assistant, ultrasound technician, respiratory therapist, physical therapist, dental hygienist, occupational therapist, and nutritionist.
 John found that some sports careers also caught his eye.
-Since he wanted some diversity on his list, he also included Sports Marketing, Sports Reporter, and Sports Psychologist to broad his options.
+Since he wanted some diversity on his list, he also included sports marketing, sports reporter, and sports psychologist to broaden his options.

-Try Googling each field like this: "Career Information Physical Therapist."
+- Dig into career profiles.
+Try Googling each field like this: "career information physical therapist."
 You will find that professional groups provide excellent sources of career information.
 Review the requirements for entering the field and make sure that you are prepared to complete any training, certificate programs or educational degrees which are required.

-For your remaining options, the next step should be to conduct informational interviews with professionals in those fields.
-Reach out to college alumni, contacts in your personal and social networks, as well as local professionals to schedule in-person or telephone consultations.
-Here's how to get started with career networking.
+- Talk to people in the field.
+Conduct informational interviews with professionals in those occupations.
+Reach out to college alumni, contacts in your personal and social networks, and local professionals to schedule in-person or telephone consultations.
+(Here's how to get started with career networking.)

 Sherry read every possible piece of information on physical therapy that she could find, and she was still excited about the field.
 Her mom had utilized a local physical therapist and made an introduction for an informational consultation.
 Sherry was fascinated by what the therapist and her colleagues shared about the field and believed it matched up well with her key criteria, a nurturing profession in healthcare that would draw upon her strong aptitude for biology and physics.